-Performance measures pertinent to specific individuals or programs are incorporated into general management responsibilities, individual performance management forms, and project plans.
-High-level corporate ES&H objectives are established by executive management, with input from the ES&H program functional managers, DOE/NNSA/SFO, and Board of Managers, and reported through the corporate performance scorecard on a monthly basis.
-The Performance Scorecard and the [EBI Portal](#) are used to track the following metrics:
+Performance measures pertinent to specific individuals or programs are incorporated into manager responsibilities, individual performance management forms, and project plans.
+High-level corporate ES&H objectives are established by executive management, with input from the ES&H program leadership, DOE/NNSA/SFO, and the Board of Managers, and are reported through the corporate Balanced Scorecard on a monthly basis.
+The Balanced Scorecard and the [EBI Portal](#) are used to track metrics, including the following: